Billing

 Observation:

 🎯 Bingo!
-The asterisk user can execute /usr/bin/fail2ban-client as rootwithout a password.
+The asterisk user can execute /usr/bin/fail2ban-client as root without a password.

 By modifying fail2ban’s SSH action, we introduce a SUID backdoor: